StudentTraineeCenter/edu-agent/README.md

 ## ✨ Features

-- **📂 Project-Based Workspaces** - Organize everything into projects that group documents, chats, quizzes, flashcards, notes, mind maps, and practice history
+- **📂 Project-Based Learning** - Organize courses into focused projects containing all your documents, chats, and AI-generated study aids.
+- **🧠 Personalized Study Plans** - AI identifies your weak spots based on performance and generates a custom tailored curriculum to help you master the material.
+- **🤖 Proactive AI Tutor** - Chat with an intelligent agent that not only answers questions but proactively generates quizzes, flashcards, and notes during your conversation.
-- **📄 Document Pipeline** - Upload PDF, DOCX, TXT, and RTF, process them via Azure Content Understanding, and chunk + embed them into PostgreSQL pgvector
+- **📄 Smart Document Processing** - Drag-and-drop PDF, DOCX, TXT, and RTF files.
+We handle the OCR, text extraction, and vector embedding automatically.
-- **🔍 RAG-Powered Semantic Search** - Query your own materials with vector search and filtering by project/document
+- **🔍 Semantic Search & RAG** - Stop Ctrl+F. Ask questions and get answers grounded in your specific course materials with source citations.
-- **💬 AI Chat Tutor** - Chat with an AI that uses RAG over your project documents and can call tools for quizzes, flashcards, notes, and more
-- **📝 Auto-Generated Quizzes** - Generate and regenerate MCQ quizzes from any project or document with answer checking and attempt tracking
+- **📝 Automated Quizzes** - Generate multiple-choice quizzes from any document.
+The system grades you, explains answers, and tracks your progress.
-- **🎴 Smart Flashcards** - Create flashcard groups from documents or quizzes, with simple progress tracking per flashcard
-- **📝 AI-Generated Notes** - Turn dense readings into structured summaries and study notes per project/document
+- **🎴 Flashcards (Spaced Repetition)** - Turn dense text into flashcards instantly.
+Perfect for memorizing definitions and key concepts.
-- **🗺️ Mind Maps** - Build AI-generated concept maps that visualize the relationships inside a project’s materials
+- **🗺️ Interactive Mind Maps** - Visualize connections between topics with AI-generated mind maps that help you understand the bigger picture.
-- **🎯 Adaptive Practice Sessions** - Run study sessions that mix flashcards and quizzes, with practice records and basic analytics
-- **🔐 Supabase Auth + Usage Limits** - Supabase-backed authentication with per-user daily limits for chats, generations, and uploads
+- **🔐 Enterprise-Grade Security** - Built with Supabase Auth, Row Level Security, and Azure usage limits to keep your data safe and costs controlled.

 ## 🏗️ Tech Stack